rngadam/uwh/specification.md

   - The pool is visualized as a **rectangle** with a **meter grid system**.
   - Players are shown as **stick figures** with shading to indicate depth.
   - The puck is a small circle, visually distinct from players.
+  - Goals: are three-meter-long trough at either end of the playing area.
+    - Leading up to the trough is an angled lip
+    - To score, the puck must be fully in the trough (pass the lip)
 - **Depth Visualization:**
   - **Shading Intensity:**
     - **Darkest Shade:** Surface.